-Greg Grandin teaches history at New York University and is the author of Fordlandia, a finalist for the Pulitzer Prize in history.
-His new book, The Empire of Necessity: Slavery, Freedom, and Deception in the New World, will be published in January.
+Greg Grandin is the author of Empire's Workshop, Fordlandia, a finalist for the Pulitzer Prize in history and the National Book Award, and, most recently, The Empire of Necessity: Slavery, Freedom, and Deception in the New World.
+He teaches at New York University.

 Slavery was the flywheel on which America’s market revolution turned—not just in the United States, but in all of the Americas.